kg7oem/pulsar/README.txt

 audio equipment unless that equipment is ok being damaged.

-Warnings aside the reliability is pretty good at this point with the software routinely running for 12 hours with out an issue.
+Warnings aside the reliability is pretty good at this point with the software routinely running for several days with out an issue in the development enviornment.

 Limitations

   * Only built and tested on Debian/GNU Linux and Ubuntu
-  * Not all connection forms work
-    * Mixing from multiple outputs to one input
-    * N:N connections from a node's output channels to another node's input channels
+  * No cycles allowed in the graph that defines the signal processing.
+They are not impossible but right now will cause a deadlock.

 Implemented features